Morro de Sao

 Normally I am prepared for their abuse.

-was a glimmer of hope this morning in the form of a large patch
+And so much for my prayers to the weather gods last night.
+There was a glimmer of hope this morning in the form of a large patch

 of blue skies.
 But then that hope disappeared when the gray clouds came along and swallowed any hint of color from the sky.
 A big